lukavr05/final-year-project/documents/main.typ

 Though the ultimate goal of the project is to predict authorship of binary files, this can be decomposed into two distinct sections: a *Binary Feature Extraction* component (see *Chapter 3*), and a *Machine Learning* component (see *Chapter 4*).
 Each section contributes equally to the final outcome of the project, but each has its own distinct set of goals.
 First, for the feature extraction component, we require:

 #list(
   [A tool to statically extract _meaningful_ features from a binary file in either ELF or `.bin` format.
-The features should be determined according to their feasibility and compatibility with machine learning algorithms], [A tool to normalise these features in a way that can be easily interpreted for machine learning], [A report outlining the underlying theory and motivations of binary feature extraction, evaluating the methods and challenges]
+The features should be determined according to their feasibility and compatibility with machine learning algorithms], [A tool to normalise these features in a way that can be easily interpreted for machine learning], [A report outlining the underlying theory and motivations of binary feature extraction, evaluating the methods and challenges], )
-)

 And for the machine learning aspect, we require:

 #list(
   [A tool to extract and format a dataset from publicly available datasets.
 The tool should use the binary feature extraction tool to get features and include the author as the label], [A machine learning model that, given a dataset and a list of features, can accurately predict authorship using regression models], [A report describing the theory that underpins the machine learning methods implemented, evaluating different models and comparing their performance], )

 #pagebreak()